n123git/yw-cond/README.md

   ... can recursively hold up to 255 READ_PARAMs
 ```

-> Note: Like all values within conds, Literal Values are *big-endian*.
+> Note: Like all values within Conds, Literal Values are *big-endian*.
 <!-- Optional `READ_PARAM` chains  <!-- for a bit this was chins 😭 --> allow for unlimited nesting of subsections for multi-param functions. -->

 ### 4.2 READ_LITERAL
-* Always followed by a *signed 32-bit integer* (but can also be used for functions that expect a 16-bit, 8-bit, or boolean value, in which case it should still padded to 4 bytes).
+* Always followed by a *signed 32-bit integer* (but can also be used for functions that expect a 16-bit, 8-bit, or Boolean value, in which case it should still padded to 4 bytes).
 * Values are **big-endian**.
 * Pushes an integer of type 4 (int32)